Back to Blog

 The Crushing Developer Productivity Tax

-Empirical data suggests that technical debt directly contributes to a 30-40% reduction in feature development velocity.
+Empirical data from platforms like Stripe and Google suggests that technical debt directly contributes to a 30-40% reduction in feature development velocity.
 This isn't just about monetary cost; it’s a corrosive drain on your most valuable asset: your engineering team’s output.
-While your competitors are rapidly iterating and shipping transformative features, your teams are mired in the arduous, unrewarding work of patching and maintaining, falling further behind in the innovation race.
+While your competitors are rapidly iterating and shipping transformative features, your teams are mired in the arduous, unrewarding work of patching and maintaining, falling further behind in the innovation race and leading to developer burnout.

 5